Boasting to be the largest poker network in the Russian Commonwealth (CIS), Pokerdom is aimed at Russian-speaking players who are serious about poker.

 What poker player doesn’t love cashback?
 Well, this is what’s on offer in the Pokerdom Cashback loyalty scheme.

 Added to the site in April 2018, this gives players 5-50 percent in cash back each week.
 Quite simply, you get 1 PlayPoint for each 1 RUB you pay in rake.
-Then every Monday, you get your cashback credited directly into your account.
+Then every Monday, you get your cashback credited directly to your account.

 The lower level of cashback is relatively easy to score.
 You’ll get 10 RUB in cashback when you earn 200 points in one week.